timstallinger/codingsessions/Readme.md

 - red box is enemy
 - Player can move with arrow keys
 - Player can shoot the enemy with mouse or spacebar
+- walls are randomly generated
+- if the player touches a wall, he dies